EndoExtract: Co-Designing Structured Text Extraction from Endometriosis Ultrasound Reports: Formative Workshop Evaluation

 \textbf{Ambiguity and atypical cases.} Ambiguous phrasing (e.g., "possible," "suspicious for") varies across clinicians and contexts, requiring human interpretation at this stage.
 The participant suggested that such terms could potentially be standardised by teaching the model consistent mappings, noting that an LLM might achieve greater consistency than human reviewers who apply different thresholds to identical phrases.
 However, atypical clinical presentations—where conditions lack characteristic patterns—require experience-driven judgment that resists binarisation.
 The system must preserve explainable and reversible review pathways for uncertain cases.

 \textbf{Adoption concerns.} The participant preferred leaving fields blank over filling them with unsupported values, viewing blankness as an honest signal when evidence is absent.
 They requested that empty fields be proactively marked to avoid additional effort locating missing items.
 Hallucination and false reassurance emerged as primary adoption risks—interface cues and automated checks could create false security encouraging excessive skimming and missed errors.
 Technical friction in LLM deployment was also flagged as an organisational barrier.
-Here is the Discussion section rewritten in standard CHI paragraph style.
-I have integrated the theoretical insights into cohesive prose, using bolding to highlight the core contributions for scanning.